indraniel/srasearch/README.md

 An NCBI Sequence Read Archive (SRA) upload management search utility.

 The (SRA) regularly provides a set of [batch telemetry file][2] for laboratories that submit data to its repository.
-The telemetry files can help correlate the data a submitter has sent with what the SRA has recived and processed.
+The telemetry files can help correlate the data a submitter has sent with what the SRA has received and processed.

 This utility processes those telemetry files and presents that data through a "Google"-esque search interface.